Rules to Better Active Directory - 15 Rules

 You can upload staff profile pictures into Active Directory.
 Exchange and Lync will automatically use these profile pictures.

-Using a free third party tool AD Photo Edit tool which can be downloaded from http://www.cjwdev.co.uk/ you can upload Staff profile pictures into AD.
+Using a free third party tool AD Photo Edit tool which can be downloaded from cjwdev.co.uk you can upload staff profile pictures into AD.
 You need to run the application with Domain Admin rights.
 After you have uploaded the picture for a user it will take some time for the change to be replicated through to Exchange and Lync if you have use these solutions.

-When adding a user to CRM they are assigned with an Employee ID, this is linked to the AD account’s GUID.
+When adding a user to CRM, they are assigned with an Employee ID that is linked to the AD account’s GUID.

-This in turn make reporting on a user that has returned more difficult.
-So to get around this it is disabling and moving the user to a "Disable Users" Organizational Unit (OU) in AD is much easier, so that in the event that the return, the AD and CRM user can just be re-enabled.
+This makes reporting on a user that has returned more difficult.
+To get around this problem, it is better to disable and move the user to a "Disabled Users" OU in AD, so that if they return, the AD and CRM user can just be re-enabled.

 It is an RFC mandated specification email address use to identify the administrator of a mail server.
 Any errors in email processing are directed to the postmaster address.

 The email received at this address is sent to the mail server administrator, in our case the SysAdmins.

 At SSW we have configured email@example.com as a distribution group, with mail server administrators as members of this distribution group.